Principals said it!

 Principal Ng, St. Richard Catholic School (TCDSB)

-- Take the time: One of the most impactful ways to support your school community is through time!
-Make EcoSchools part of your school culture by setting aside time during the school day for EcoTeam leaders to plan and implement the program.
-You can also dedicate regular time during staff meetings for teachers and staff to plan and share updates from the EcoTeam.
+- Take the time: Make EcoSchools part of your school culture by setting aside time during the school day for EcoTeam leaders to plan and implement the program.
+You can also dedicate regular time during staff meetings for teachers and staff to share updates from the EcoTeam.

-- Celebrate: After a successful project like the opening of a school garden, write a thank you letter to all community members involved to acknowledge their hard work and collaboration.
+- Celebrate: After a successful project such as the launch of a school garden, write a thank you letter to all supporters involved to acknowledge their hard work and collaboration.